-Need to buy a present for a friend you don’t know very well that is kind of nerdy and likes rock and roll?
+Need to buy a present for a friend you don’t know very well who is kind of nerdy and likes rock and roll?
 Need a novelty gift that no one wants for your next office holiday party?
 Here you go!

 First of all, let it be known that I did not order this book expecting it to be anything other than a pile of garbage.
 I went as far as to hunt it down used so I didn’t waste too much of my money and the environment on it.
 But my time?
 That was wasted.
 For sure.

-Let’s start out with the title
+Let’s start out with the title:

 Air Guitar- A Users Guide (What Every Axeman Needs to Know)